AshokGfsd/Preparation/README.md

 39. **How events are different in React?**
     - React's event handling is normalized across browsers.
 Events are named using camelCase, and the `addEventListener` method is replaced by a synthetic event system.
+    - React events are named using camelCase, rather than lowercase.
+    - With JSX you pass a function as the event handler, rather than a string.

 40. **What will happen if you use props in initial state?**
     - Using props in the initial state can lead to issues with component re-renders, as state won't automatically update when props change.
 It's better to use `componentDidUpdate` to handle props changes.